TuxMeaLux/Cryptonite/README.md

 ## Double certificate pinning
 The bootmaster have to create his own CA, that can be done by [gen-keys.go](gen-keys.go), at first setup.

 The certificate of this CA will be encoded into clients.
-That ensure us which zombies will connect only with certified C2S.
+That ensure zombies will connect only with certified C2S.

 ### Private C2S's key
 To deploy a Command and Control Server, we have first generate it's own certificate then sing it by CA